 DOUBLE PRECISION numbers usually have at least twice the

-number of significant decimal digits but may have the same magnitude range
+number of significant decimal digits and a magnitude range of

 Complex numbers are common in many fields of science and engineering so

-The complex number a+ib where i is the imaginary
+type.
+The complex number a+ib where i is the

-unit (square root of -1) is represented in FORTRAN as
+imaginary unit (square root of -1) is represented in

 themselves are single precision